codeface-io/mac-stack/README.md

    - `~/.gitignore_global` created if none existed yet
 7. `python`
    - installed via `pyenv` and set as global Python
-   - updating global Python is fine because local Python projects pin their required Python version anyways – either via `pyenv local` or by their virtual environment or both
+   - updating global Python is fine because local Python projects should pin their required Python version anyways – either via `pyenv local` or by their virtual environment or both
 8. `pip` for global Python
 9. `markitdown`
    - installed via global `pip`